Nuri al-Maliki Fast Facts

 1968 - Joins the Dawa Party.

-1979-1980 - When he is sentenced to death for opposing Saddam Hussein and the Baathist party, al-Maliki flees Iraq and finds refuge in Iran and later Syria.
+1979-1980 - When he is sentenced to death for opposing Saddam Hussein and the Baathist party, Maliki flees Iraq and finds refuge in Iran and later Syria.

 2003 - Returns to Iraq from Syria.